clear-street/gestalt/README.md

 The nested values are flattened and delimited by periods, making access simpler. **Note**, Gestalt will not normalize names in config files, so keys are case sensitive.

+The behaviour of nested dictionary overrides, on key collision, is it updates the dict with non existent keys and overrides the collision keys in the nested dictionary.

 ### Environment Variables

 Environment variable overrides are not enabled by default.
 To enable it: